KubaSzarpak/Studies/Semestr III/SKJ/Materials/Projekt programistyczny/DatabaseNode/Readme.txt

 Description:

+This project is a distributed database.
+To create a database you need to connect few DatabaseNode using "-connect <address>:<port>" operation.

+To generate database node you need to run "src/DatabaseNode/Main/DatabaseNode.java" with "-tcpport <port number> -record <key>:<value>" arguments.
+The "-connect <address>:<port>" is additional command which is used to connect this node to another.
+This distributed database has ring topology, which means, no mater how you connect the nodes, they will always create a ring "Image_15.jpg".
+Database with first node looks like "Image_1.jpg".
+Node points to next node (Image_2.jpg) and previous node (Image_3.jpg).
+At first, next node and previous node are the same node (node points at itself).
+Better look to what are next node and previous node is in "Image_16.jpg".
+Adding second node changes database to look like "Image_4.jpg".
+Now node's next node is "new node" and node's previous node is "new node".
+New node's next node is "node" and new node's previous node is "node".
+Adding third node to first node looks like "Image_5.jpg".
+Adding third node to second node looks like "Image_6.jpg".

+Client can affect the database.
+Exemplary database client "src/DatabaseNode/DatabaseClient/DatabaseClient.java".
+It should run with arguments "-gateway <address>:<port number> -operation <operation with parameters>".
+Client have few allowed operations:
+    -set-value <key>:<value> - set value on key <key> to <value>.
+Returns communicate "OK" if key was found and value is set or "ERROR" if key was not found and value is not set.
+    -get-value <key> - returns communique "<key>:<value>" if key was found or "ERROR" if kay was not found.
+    -find-key <key> - returns "<address>:<value>" if key was found or "ERROR" if key was not found.
+    -get-max - returns communique "<key>:<value>" of the biggest value in database.
+    -get-min - returns communique "<key>:<value>" of the smallest value in database.
+    -new-record <key>:<value> - sets new key and new value on node to which the request was sent.
+    -terminate - shutdown the node to which the request was sent.
+Client can use one operation at the time.
+Few clients can connect to database at the same time.

+The trip of request looks like images from "Image_7.jpg" to "Image_14.jpg".
+Client connects to node.
+If this node have information, then it returns result of an operation.
+If this node does not have information, then request is forwarded to its next node (Image_8.jpg).
+It goes till information is found or node's next node it the starting one.
+In first case, if some node has required information, then result of an operation start its way back (Image_11.jpg).
+It finally goes to the client (Image_14.jpg).
+In second case, "ERROR" message goes back to client.
+Operations like "get-max" or "get-min" every time go to every node of the web.
+Operation "terminate" goes only to one node of the web, but this node sends notifications to his next node and previous node to inform them about shutdown.
+It uses "newPrevious <address>:<port>" operation for that.

-Description of how the individual elements of the code work:
+Description of the individual elements of the DistributedDatabase:

-- Code:
+- DatabaseNode:
-    Code class recognizes information given in arguments of project, to start the server.
+    DatabaseNode class is Main class.
+It recognizes information given in arguments of project to start the server.
 It uses "recognizeCommand()" method to assign the fields.
-    After recognizing and assigning the fields, Main can set up the server.
+    After recognizing and assigning the fields, "main()" method can set up the server.

-    Code can be created with or without stored value.
+    DatabaseNode can be created with or without stored value.
     If server need to be hooked to the web, then "connect()" method need to be called with destination address and destination port.
-    Connecting server to the node have to be done very precisely, because if node that you try to connect already have connected node, then you should not try to connect with it.
-It will break the existing connection and replace it with yours.
+    Connecting server to the node replaces node's next node with server, and node's next node's previous node is set to this server.
+So this server is added between node and node's next node (Image_5.jpg, Image_6.jpg).
     Now server is set up.

     * recognizeCommand(String[] commands):